matoanbach/Starter-Kit/README.md

     uint8_t     i2c_address = MPU6050_I2CADDR_DEFAULT,
     TwoWire * 	wire = &Wire,
     int32_t 	sensor_id = 0
 )
+Description:
     Sets up the hardware and initializes I2C.
 Parameters
     i2c_address:    The I2C address to be used.
-    wire:   	    The Wire object to be used for I2C connections. sensor_id	    The user-defined ID to differentiate different sensors
+    wire:   	    The Wire object to be used for I2C connections. sensor_id	    The user-defined ID to differentiate different sensors Returns

-Returns
     True if initialization was successful, otherwise false.
 ```